xbordoy/dsa_b-yusuf-xbordoy/DatastructuresAndAlgorithms/AVL-Tree.md

 # 1) Introduction

-In this assignment, we will be implementing, testing and comparing the results from four diffrent types of data structures.
-The programing language for the implementations will be in python.
+In this assignment, we will be implementing, testing and comparing the results from four different types of data structures.
+The programing language for the implementations in this assignment has been chosen to be in python.
+This will be the first time im working with the python language, which also implies that there will be a learning curve during the execution of the project.

 # 2) Objective:
-The primary objective of the task is to:
+The primary objective of the assignment is to:
  > ***Implement and then compare 4 implementations of data structures in terms of the effectiveness of insert, delete and search operations in different situations***

  Also, In the technical documentation, your task is to